BiFrust/bifrust.github.io/_docs/04-adding-connector.md

 At the current time we are supporting the most popular cloud and local connection options but we are working hard to bring more connectors to the platform.

 Add the connector of your choice and start get insights from your data and have complete control over it.

+### Connector Details

+You can access a connector's details by clicking on the **⋮** on the connector you want to access more options for.